elvis4617/CS326-WebAPP/server/README.md

 4. Potential Bug: some unexpected invalid http request will break the server.

 5. Any social media icons except github was not in use on purposes, only direct to index page.

+6. Textarea does not clear after posting new thread.